Nikhilyadav18/Ultrasonic-Distance-Sensor-Arduino/README.md

-# Ultrasonic-Distance-Sensor-Arduino
-Arduino project using HC-SR04 ultrasonic sensor to measure distance and display it on Serial Monitor.
 # Ultrasonic Distance Sensor (Arduino)

 This project uses an **HC-SR04 ultrasonic sensor** with Arduino to measure distance and display it on the Serial Monitor.